KrisztinaPap/KrisztinaPap/README.md

-### I like tables so I made two to tell you about my skills:
+### I like tables so I made some to tell you about my skills:

 #### Professional/industry skills